better-xcloud/docs/docs/mouse-and-keyboard.md

     - Scroll up/down/left/right

 ### Mouse
+!!! warning
-- ⚠️ You may also need to adjust the in-game sensitivity & deadzone settings.
+    You may also need to adjust the in-game sensitivity & deadzone settings.

 - You can choose which analog stick the mouse is mapped to.
 - Deadzone counterweight